musictheory/NilScript/README.md

 }
 ```

-By default, oj mitigates this by casting all objects literals to the `any` type.
+By default, NilScript mitigates this by casting all objects literals to the `any` type.
 However, this may cause issues with function overloading when using [external type definitions](http://definitelytyped.org).
 Hence, you can revert to the original TypeScript behavior via the `--strict-object-literals` option.

 TypeScript also requires function calls to strictly match the parameters of the definition.
 The following is allowed in JavaScript but not in TypeScript: